thindil/steamsky/bin/doc/MODDING.md

 * After changing/removing the skill, you need to make the proper changes in other game data files (recipes, items and this same file) if needed.
 * Optional tag `description` is the description of the skill showed to a player.
+The maximum length of the skill's description is 512 characters.
 * Optional tags `toolquality` contains information on tool quality needed to train the selected skill on the selected level.
 Attribute `level` mean maximum level on which the selected tool quality is used.
 Attribute `quality` mean minimum required tool quality (at this moment, chance of the tool to break) required for that level of skill.
 Thus values level="50" and quality="5" means if skill is at level 50 or below use tools with quality 5 or less.
-* The maximum length of the name of the skill is 64 characters and for the skill's description it is 512 characters.
+The maximum amount of the tools qualities entries is 16.

 ### Changing an existing skill
 * If editing *game.dat* file: just change the selected value of the skill/s.